2023 Annual Call for Volunteers: Volunteer Opportunities

 Time Commitment: 10-15 hours per year.

-Skills/Experience: Knowledge or experience working with climate data analysis.
+Skills/Experience: Knowledge of or experience working with climate data and catastrophe models wanted.
+Excellent written communication skills.

 - P/C Committee on Equity and Fairness (Actively Seeking Volunteers)